Reboot2004/cricket-themed-website/README.md

 1. Build the project using `npm run build`
 2. Deploy the built files to a static hosting service like Netlify, Vercel, or GitHub Pages

+In our case:
+1. I have used Vercel as my choice of hosting service due to its ease of use and easy integration with github.
+2. To deploy on Vercel, commint ur codebase to github, connect the github repo required to the vercel and deploy.
+3. Vercel in the BackGround runs the same `npm run build` command but does it on our behalf.

 ## Future Enhancements

 Potential areas for future development could include: